Motorcycles and the New Auto No-Fault Law

 Beginning July 1, 2020, motorists in Michigan can choose their level of no-fault coverage for medical expenses.
 Until now, all auto insurance policies covered medical expenses for life and without a monetary cap.
 Therefore, if a motorcyclist injured in an incident involving a motor vehicle covered by a limited no-fault policy, let’s say a policy with a cap of $250,000 worth of benefits, the motorcyclist will be stuck with that $250,000 limit.
 Remember, motorcyclists must turn to the no-fault policy of the vehicle involved.
 So, even if they opt for an unlimited policy to cover their own motor vehicle, they will be capped at the amount of no-fault coverage selected by the vehicle owner/operator.

-Bryan also discusses how many people believe this seemingly unfair motorcyclist loophole in the new no-fault legislation was likely unintentional.
+This seemingly unfair motorcyclist loophole in the new no-fault legislation was likely unintentional.
 There have also been discussions of fixing this particular issue in the future.
-However, any fix has yet to be amended in legislation.
+However, any fix has yet to result in new legislation.

 The best advice is – make sure you have good health insurance and that you avoid any lapse in health insurance coverage if you’re going to ride your motorcycle in Michigan.
 Otherwise, under the new law, you’re at the mercy of the coverage another person has chosen.